voanhkha/voanhkha.github.io/_posts/2024-11-18-unslothfinetune.markdown

 ---
 layout: post
 comments: true
-title: Unsloth AI - the best python library to finetune LLMs!
+title: Finetune LLMs to solve the famous abstract reasoning challenge with Unsloth AI...
-excerpt: "... that helped me finish 6/1400 in ARC Prize 2024 and meet intimately with Francois Chollet!"
+excerpt: "... and finished 6/1400 in ARC Prize 2024, then met intimately with Francois Chollet!"
 mathjax: true
 date:   2024-11-18 00:00:00
 author: Kha Vo